 Ashburn in Loudoun County, Virginia — The American South (Mid-Atlantic)

 Location.
-39° 1.608′ N, 77° 27.525′ W. Marker is in Ashburn, Virginia, in Loudoun County.
-Marker is on Smith Switch Road (County Route 607), on the Touch for map.
-The marker is approximately 30 feet from the road along the W&OD Trail.
+39° 2.638′ N, 77° 29.233′ W. Marker is in Ashburn, Virginia, in Loudoun County.
+Marker is on Ashburn Road (County Route 641), on the right when traveling north.
+Located about 10 feet from the road on the W&OD Trail, adjacent to a trail parking lot.
+Touch for map.
 Marker is in this post office area: Ashburn VA 20147, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Ashburn School (approx. 0.3 miles away); The Barn (approx. 1.7 miles away); Belmont Chapel (approx. 1.7 miles away); Washington & Old Dominion Railroad Regional Park (approx. 1.8 miles away); Tracks Into History (approx. 1.8 miles away); This is W&OD Trail: Smith Switch! (approx. 1.8 miles away); Belmont Ridge (approx. 1.9 miles away); Norman's Station (approx. 1.9 miles away).
 Touch for a list and map of all markers in Ashburn.

 More about this marker.
 The background of the marker shows Ashburn station in the early 1900s.
 An inset photo shows General Electric diesel locomotives, such as No. 57, hauled freight along the W&OD.
 The engineer pictured is Dolph Cunningham.
 Another inset photo shows Milk can used on the W&OD.